 What is property management software?

-What are the basic functions of property management software?
+What are the basic functions?

 - Marketing – Residential and Commercial real estate owners and operators can use specific software solutions to market their properties to potential residents and tenants.